CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 Automating the generation and loading of Synthea data will remove a lot of error-prone manual work and also help ensure that users are regularly receiving the benefits of the ongoing improvements to Synthea.
 This operation will be scheduled to run once per quarter.

-  - Quarterly - Synthetic data will be generated with a set batch size using the up-to-date master branch of the Synthea codebase in a hosted cloud instance, along with the Synthea end-state properties file from the most recent generated batch, which is hosted in AWS S3.
+  - Quarterly - Synthetic data for current and future claims will be generated with a set batch size using the up-to-date master branch of the Synthea codebase in a hosted cloud instance, along with the Synthea end-state properties file from the most recent generated batch, which is hosted in AWS S3.
 The end-state properties file is critical for making sure the next batch of Synthea data will not overlap with released Synthea data.

-  - Future Claim Data - A batch of similar size for claim data with a future date will also be generated in a similar fashion.

   - Special data parameters of interest: One parameter, which has not changed in previous releases of Synthea is Part D contract ID.
 Despite monotonically increasing other parameters i.e. bene ID, claim group ID, PDE event ID, the value of the PDE contract ID will not need to change on a regular basis, unless there is a specific customer use case presented.
 Other parameters of interest, are in the end-state properties, and Synthea.properties files i.e. claim id, claim group id starts, etc, which do change, and can cause collisions.